 Positive feedback has a stronger potential to win guests over than a hotel brand.
 A TrustYou study confirms this result, finding that

 “…travelers are 3.9 times more likely to book a hotel with a higher rating. ”

 For an independent hotel, these results are encouraging.
 It’s a reminder of how powerful your property can be, even without the backing of a well-known hotel chain.
-The results also present a clear path to compete for head-on with major brands, namely: deliver a great guest experience, encourage good reviews, and have a consistent process to manage online reviews.
+The results also present a clear path to compete head-on with major brands, namely: deliver a great guest experience, encourage good reviews, and have a consistent process to manage online reviews.

 When exploring how to manage your hotel’s online reputation, here are 10 tactics to navigate this tricky landscape with a bit more ease.

 #1: Send automated feedback surveys

 Directly asking guests for feedback will ultimately result in more reviews since guests are more likely to share their experiences when personally invited to do so.
 The easiest way to do this is by automatically sending guests a customer feedback survey.
 Notice the use of the term “feedback survey.”
 This is not a direct request for a review – yet.